tuyojr/CG7/README.md

 # Containerizing The Real-World Application

-## Implementation of real-world application using Django and HTMX
+## Implementation of real-world application using Django and HTMX by Dan Jacob @danjac

 >[Gothinkster Real-World Application](https://github.com/gothinkster/realworld/)